satvikasura/SampleFlaskApp/README.md

-This is a simple website built using Flask framework to manage User Authentication (Sign Up and Sign In).
+This is a simple website built using Python-based Flask framework and SQLite3 DB to manage User Authentication (Sign Up and Sign In).